EQWorks/passbuddy/readme.md

 - bind() - Binds a resource to the semaphore (returns a function which own return value is a promise resolving to the callback's return value)
 - handler() Returns an Express middleware
 - client - Getter for the underlying Redis Client
+- isHeld - Getter for the lock status (true is the lock has been acquired, false otherwise)

 ## Constructor Options
 ```